John Frawley, President and CEO

 Cathy Tolentino a native of San Francisco is very proud to showcase the place she calls home to visitors from around the world.
 Cathy began her tourism career with Crowley Maritime’s Red & White Fleet in the 1980’s.
 Since then Cathy has served in tourism marketing positions with PIER 39’s Blue & Gold Fleet, Bay Quackers San Francisco Duck Tours and the Walt Disney Family Museum.
 Cathy’s sales skills have allowed her to generate over $11.5 million dollars in a single year.
 Her areas of responsibility have included: sales, marketing, strategic planning and business development.
 Cathy has been a leader in the tour & travel industry opening new markets and created rapid growth in new and emerging markets.
 Cathy joined Aquarium of the Bay in 2010.

-Shelley Wood, Director of Development and Membership
+Shelley Wood, Director of Innovation and Business Development

 Shelley Wood is originally from the United Kingdom; she earned her Master of Science in International Business in London before moving to San Francisco, where she led Aquarium of the Bay’s Marketing team between 2002 and 2005.
 She joined the Exploratorium’s Marketing Department in 2005 and became a key player in the Exploratorium’s Development Department as Membership Director in 2006.
 She led a team that increased membership households from 10,000 to 35,000 and successfully oversaw community and charter acquisition campaigns resulting in $1.9 million in gifts.
 Shelley was part of the Exploratorium’s leadership group, which coordinated the logistics during its relocation from the Palace of Fine Arts to its current location at Pier 15/17 on The Embarcadero.
 Her membership efforts resulted in $3.2 million in gifts to membership, general operating, and capital campaign in Fiscal Year 2013.
 She is thrilled to be back at Aquarium of the Bay.